danjamk/aws-lambda-docker/README.md

-Bootstrap the environment (once for your computer) Initialize project (once for the project)
+Bootstrap the environment (once for your computer) Initialize project (once for the project - but not needed if you cloned this repo)

+create virtual env
+source venv
+install requirements

+docker build -t dlambda:latest .

+TODO:
+- Test